Caring for someone with cancer

 • Give the person you’re caring for the chance to do things for themselves.

-• If you and the person you’re caring for find it difficult to discuss your different needs without both becoming defensive, consider seeing a counsellor or psychologist.
-They can suggest ways to approach such conversations.
+• If you and the person you’re caring for find it difficult to discuss your different needs without both becoming defensive, consider seeing a social worker, counsellor or psychologist.

 Support for LGBTQI+ carers

-Contact the national counselling and referral service for LGBTQI+ people at QLife, or the National LGBTQI+ Health Alliance for further information and support.
+Talk to your GP about local services that can help.
+Contact the national counselling and referral service for LGBTQI+ people at QLife for further information and support.

 Changes in sexuality and intimacy

-If you are caring for a partner, you may find the cancer and its treatment affects your sexual relationship.
-For example:
+If you are caring for a partner, you may find your sexual relationship is affected by the cancer, the treatment and its side effects.

 • Tiredness can make people lose interest in sex during and after treatment.
 This is called a lowered libido.